 Maximum Yield Explains Cloche

-Cloches are designed to be placed on top of plants to keep them warm, protect them from snow and ice, and act as a mini greenhouse.
+Cloches are designed to be placed on top of plants to keep them warm, protect them from snow and ice.
 Garden cloches are also known as glass domes that are placed over plants that are sensitive to cold.

 The word ‘cloche’ actually means ‘bell’ in French.
 The glass enhances the light and heat for the plant and protects it from direct contact with snow or ice.
 Cloches are most useful for small plants and starts because they take up space in the garden bed.

-Utilitarian plastic milk jugs with the bottoms cut out are vented by opening the lid and can be used as cloches, too.
-Soda bottles can also be used.
-However, they offer only a few degrees of frost protection.
+A DIY gardener can make a simple, homemade cloche from plastic milk jugs with the bottoms cut out.
+They are vented by opening the lid.
+Soda bottles can also be used, however both offer only a few degrees of frost protection.